firepick/FireBolt/README.md

 using globally available industry standard components.

 * [See the video](https://www.youtube.com/edit?o=U&video_id=sHDKxYc0n_I) for an overview of FireBolt&trade; M5Duo
-* [See FireBolt&trade; Wiki](https://github.com/firepick/FireBolt/wiki) for information on building your own FireBolt&trade;
+* [See the wiki](https://github.com/firepick/FireBolt/wiki) for information on building your own FireBolt&trade;